Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Conclusion

 \section{Conclusion}

-We have built an analytical framework suited to study the resonant trapping, stability, and escape conditions for a two-planet pair that undergoes the convergent type I migration in a gaseous disk.
-The $2$:$1$ first order mean motion resonance is specifically investigated and the key outcomes are illustrated in Fig \ref{fig:illustration}.
+We have constructed an analytical framework suited to study the resonant trapping, stability, and escape conditions for two-planet systems that undergo convergent type I migration in the protoplanetary disks.
+The planet-disk interaction is assumed to be parameterized by two key quantities: angular momentum damping and eccentricity damping timescales $\tau_{\rm m}$ and $\tau_{e}$.
+We present the analytical criteria for general $j$:$j-1$ resonances and for planet pairs with arbitrary mass ratios.
+The outcomes can be classified into four regimes: direct resonance crossing, stable resonance trap, overstable resonance trap and escape after temporary trap.
+The proposed criteria and regimes, which are validated through numerical N-body simulations, can be illustrated in a $\tau_{\rm m}/\tau_{\rm e}$-$\tau_{e}$ plot (Figure \ref{fig:illustration}).

-Planets can be trapped in resonances under the circumstances of slow migration and weak damping (Eqs. \eqref{slow_mig} and \eqref{weak damping}).
-When the mass of inner planet is comparable or less massive than the outer planet ($q {\lesssim} 1$), after capture the stability weakens as $\tau_{\rm a}/\tau_{\rm e}$ decreases.
+We find that the planets can be trapped in resonances under slow migration and weak damping (Eqs. \ref{slow_mig} and \ref{weak damping}).
+When the mass of the inner planet is comparable to or less massive than the outer planet ($q {\lesssim} 1$), after capture, the stability weakens as $\tau_{\rm m}/\tau_{e}$ decreases.
 The system transitions from a stable trap to an overstable trap (Eq. \ref{stab_crit}), and finally to escape (Eq. \ref{esc_crit}).
 This corresponds to the resonant states changing from statically stable to dynamically stable, and ultimately to dynamically unstable.
-In contrast, when the mass of inner planet is much more massive than the outer planet ($q {\gg} 1$), the traps remain permanently stable.
+In contrast, when the mass of the inner planet is much more massive than the outer planet ($q {\gg} 1$), the traps remain permanently stable.
+The key formulas of different regimes are presented in Eqs.~\eqref{eq:trap_criteria} and \eqref{eq:criteria}.
+Future studies are needed to connect this theoretical framework with observations \citep{Dai2024,Hu2025}.

-We provide the general analytical criteria for planets with an arbitrary mass ratio $q$ in Sec. \ref{sec:analysis}.
-The corresponding formulas are also summarized as follows.